Wolverine971/9takes/src/blog/people/movie-stars/Margot-Robbie.md

 #### Unraveling the Enneagram 8 in Margot Robbie

-Margot Robbie's life and career provide compelling evidence of her being a Type 8.
+Margot Robbie's life and career provide evidence of her being a Type 8.
 From her breakthrough role in the "Wolf of Wall Street" alongside Leonardo DiCaprio to her fearless portrayal of Harley Quinn in the DC Universe, Robbie's career choices reflect her audacity, resilience, and ambition – traits commonly associated with Type 8 personalities.

 #### A Willingness to Confront and Embrace Anger